Lynda Carter: Life after Wonder Woman: music, film and television

-New millennium
+21st century

-The new millennium saw Carter continuing to work in various areas.
 Because of the resyndication of Wonder Woman on cable networks like FX and SyFy, Carter participated in two scheduled on-line chat sessions with fans.
 In 2000, Carter hosted the I Love 1978 episode of BBC2's I Love the '70s.
 In 2004, she won an award for being the "Superest Superhero" on the Second Annual TV Land Awards the same year.
 When an announcer reported that an invisible plane was double-parked illegally and needed to be moved before it was towed, she performed her spinning transformation once again after 25 years, although a younger actress wore the star-spangled outfit at that moment.

 Carter performed in a variety of film roles, making up a majority of her film work in the 2000s.
 In 2001, she was cast in the independent comedy feature Super Troopers, as Vermont Governor Jessman.
 The writers and stars of the film, the comedy troupe Broken Lizard along with the director Jay Chandrasekhar had specifically sought Carter for the role.
 Inspired by the character detour from her usual roles, she agreed to play a washed-up, former beauty queen in The Creature of the Sunny Side Up Trailer Park (2004) which was directed by Christopher Coppola.

 Carter made her first appearance in a major feature film in a number of years in the big-screen remake of The Dukes of Hazzard (2005), also directed by Chandrasekhar.
 She appeared in Disney's action comedy film Sky High (2005) as Principal Powers, the headmistress of a school for superheroes.
 The script allowed Carter to poke fun at her most famous character when she states: "I can't do anything more to help you.
-I'm not Wonder Woman, y’know.”
+I'm not Wonder Woman, y'know."
 In 2006, she guest-starred in the made-for-cable vampire film Slayer.
 The following year Carter returned to the DC Comics' television world in the Smallville episode "Progeny" (2007), playing Chloe Sullivan's Kryptonite-empowered mother.